Office for Food and Nutrition Programs

 - Tier 1 provider eligibility in Family Day Care (FDC).

 Determination duration: Area eligibility or Tier 1 status determinations for all schools on this list will be effective for five (5) years, at which time eligibility must be re-determined.
+This five-year eligibility duration is also true for closed enrolled SFSP sites using the CEP designation.

 City or town-wide eligibility: Highlighted schools qualify entire cities or towns as area eligible.
 If all the schools of a particular grade level in a city or town have over fifty percent qualifying for free or reduced priced meals, the entire city or town would be area eligible.
 When documenting the eligibility of CACFP at-risk sites, SFSP sites or FDC provider's Tier 1 status, use the highlighted school as the qualifying school.